Marslevelsafety/Dechapon25/README.md

 Contributions are welcome.

-Before making a large change, please open an issue describing:
+Before beginning a substantial change, please open an issue describing:

 The problem